mogomo/vertica-exact-sum-udx/README.md

 GROUP BY customer_id;
 ```

+Notes:

-- NULLs are ignored (standard SQL behavior).
+- NULL values are ignored, following standard SQL `SUM` semantics.
-- Returns NULL if all rows in a group are NULL.
+- If all values in a group are NULL, `exact_sum` returns NULL.
-- Provides precise results or clear diagnostics when precision is mathematically impossible.
+- When the required precision exceeds Vertica’s numeric limit, `exact_sum`
+  raises a descriptive error so you know that no exact sum is possible for
+  that combination of type and group size.

 ---

 ## 9. Notes

-- This UDX respects Vertica's global numeric limit (`NUMERIC(1024, s)`).
+- `exact_sum` respects Vertica’s global `NUMERIC(1024, s)` precision limit.
-- It is designed for **extreme** numeric workloads, not typical queries.
+- It is designed for specialized, high‑precision use cases rather than
-- Produces either:
-  - exact mathematical result, or
-  - explicit explanation of why precision cannot be guaranteed.
+  everyday aggregation.
+- When an exact result is representable, it is returned; when it is not,
+  a clear diagnostic error explains why.

 ---

 ## 10. Summary

-`exact_sum` offers:
+`exact_sum` provides:

-- Dynamic precision handling
+- Dynamic, input‑aware precision selection.
-- Mathematical guarantees when possible
+- Mathematically exact results when possible within Vertica’s numeric domain.
-- Transparent diagnostics when limits are exceeded
+- Explicit diagnostics when precision requirements exceed those limits.
-- Performance suitable for large datasets
-- Drop-in replacement for special high-precision needs
+- Familiar SQL semantics (NULL handling, group aggregation) with enhanced
+  safety for extreme numeric workloads.